Direction and staging Sophie Linsmaux and Aurelio Mergola

 Props Noémie Vanheste Costumes Camille Collin and Cinzia Derom Stage and movement direction Sophie Leso Script Sophie Linsmaux, Aurelio Mergola, and Thomas van Zuylen

-Thanks to the interns Sarah Brunori, Calista Huisman, Annabelle Kihoulou, and Alexandre Moxhet Special thanks to Yves Marez, Nicolas Persoons, and the Ateliers Zinneke Teaser production Maxime Jennes Teaser footage Maxime Jennes and Hubert Amiel Teaser stunts Felipe Salas Photography Alice Piemme – Archives et Musée de la Littérature Administration and production Marion Couturier Development, communication, and tour manager (FR) BLOOM Project – Stéphanie Barboteau
+Thanks to the interns Sarah Brunori, Calista Huisman, Annabelle Kihoulou, and Alexandre Moxhet Special thanks to Yves Marez, Nicolas Persoons, and Ateliers Zinneke Teaser production Maxime Jennes Teaser footage Maxime Jennes and Hubert Amiel Teaser stunts Felipe Salas Photography Alice Piemme – Archives et Musée de la Littérature Administration and production Marion Couturier Development, communication, and tour manager (FR) BLOOM Project – Stéphanie Barboteau

 Tour manager (non-French-speaking territories) Aurora Nova – Carolina Ortega